Bhanupriya: Personal life

+She has an elder brother Gopikrishana, and a younger sister Shantipriya, who is also an actress.
 Bhanupriya married Adarsh Kaushal, a digital graphics engineer, at the Sri Venkateswara temple in Malibu, California, on 14 June 1998.
 The couple has a daughter, Abhinaya, born in 2002.
 Bhanupriya returned to India, and resumed her acting career.
 She lives in Chennai with her daughter.
 Kaushal died in 2018 after suffering a cardiac arrest.